OlehRadkevych/bookingAPI/README.md

 # Booking API Test Automation Framework

 ## Project Overview
 This project is designed for learning **Python Test Automation** using the public API [Restful Booker API](https://restful-booker.herokuapp.com/apidoc/index.html).
-The framework is built using **pytest, requests to validate API functionality efficiently.
+The framework is built using **pytest and requests** to validate API functionality efficiently.

 ## Features
 - **Automated API Testing** using `pytest`